Why Consider Malta Permanent Residence?

 Now more than ever, successful people worldwide are investing in long-term residence in Malta – and it’s easy to see why.
 With a stable political climate and a low risk of financial instability, Malta offers a European standard of living within a beautiful Mediterranean setting.
 The country has been a member of the EU since 2004, and of the Schengen Area since 2007.

-The Residence Programme offers great advantages to individuals and families seeking to operate throughout the European Union Schengen Area.
-The Maltese Government is pro-business, and creating a company in Malta is straightforward.
-Its legislation and tax system are amongst the most favourable in Europe.
+The Malta Permanent Residence Programme (MPRP) offers great advantages to individuals and families seeking to operate throughout the European Union Schengen Area.
+What’s more, the Maltese Government is pro-business, meaning creating a company in Malta is a straightforward process.

 English is an official language of Malta (alongside Maltese), and is widely spoken.
 All government forms and documents are produced in English, as well as road signs, restaurant menus, and other important information.

-- Purchase a property with a minimum value of €300,000 in the south of Malta and Gozo or €350,000 in any other area of the country
+- Purchasing a property with a minimum value of €300,000 in the south of Malta and Gozo, or €350,000 in any other area of the country

-- Rent a residential property for a minimum annual lease of €10,000 in the south of Malta and Gozo or €12,000 in any other area of the country
+- Renting a residential property for a minimum annual lease of €10,000 in the south of Malta and Gozo, or €12,000 in any other area of the country

 With Option 1 or Option 2, a charitable donation of €2,000 is required.

 Before applying to the Malta Permanent Residence Programme, it’s important to take the following considerations into account:

 - Whether purchasing or leasing a property, the minimum hold time is five years

 - For both options, applicants can add parents or grandparents for an additional €7,500 each